 - Persisting in requests for dates after being told they are unwelcome;

-- Evaluating an employee or student more critically than performance warrants because the employee or student objected to a sexual advance (refer to consensual relations policy);
+- Evaluating an employee or student more critically than performance warrants because the employee or student objected to a sexual advance (refer to the University's Intimate Relationships Policy);

 - Sending unwelcome mail, voicemail or e-mail containing derogatory jokes or comments;